mbilker/kbdlight/README.md

 Kbdlight
 ========

-kbdlight is very simple application that changes MacBooks' keyboard backlight level.
+This kbdlight fork is a very simple application that changes ASUS' keyboard backlight level.

 While usable standalone, the main goal is for it to be used by other